-For integrated equipment there shall be additional display characters and symbols as required for displaying channel designator and other radio parameters.
+For integrated equipment there shall be additional display characters and symbols as required for displaying operating frequency, channel number and other radio parameters.

 Where logic flows and procedural guidance, expressed by graphical symbols, have an advantage over text, this shall be allowed.
 Any graphical symbols shall be clearly defined in the operation manual.